Why are many businesses instilling a DevOps culture into their organization?

 \subsection{Results for $\cualpha$}

-In our case of study, the results of $\cualpha$ for the research question RQ1 (problems) are shown in Table \ref{tab:table-cualpha}.
-From these results, we observe that, in the iteration 1, the value of $\cualpha$ for 9 out of 10 of the semantic domains is above the minimal threshold of $0.667$.
-Moreover, 7 out of 10 are above the confident threshold of $0.8$.
-This shows that, regarding the scope of application of the codes within a particular domain, the results obtained in the study are sound and well-posed.
+In our case of study, the results of $\cualpha$ for RQ1 (problems) are shown in Table \ref{tab:table-cualpha}.
+From these results, we observe that, in iteration 1, the value of $\cualpha$ for 9 out of 10 of the semantic domains is above the minimal threshold of $0.667$.
+Moreover, 7 out of 10 are above the confidence threshold of $0.8$.
+This shows that, regarding the scope of application of the codes within a particular domain, the results obtained in the study are sound and well founded.
 Indeed, 6 out of 10 of the coefficients are exactly $1.0$, meaning that there existed a perfect matching in the decisions of the judges.
-Even more, in the iteration 2, all the obtained coefficients consistently improved until reaching the value $1.0$, that is, perfect matching within all the domains.
+Moreover, in iteration 2, all the obtained coefficients consistently improved until reaching the value $1.0$; that is, there was perfect matching within all the domains.

-It is worth mentioning that, due to the limitations of the used software, some of the perfect matches were labeled as N/A. The reason is that Atlas.ti considers that the results present not enough variability for computing $\cualpha$.
-For instance, domain P04 in iteration 1 was never chosen in by any judge.
-In the same vein, at domains P02, P06 and P07 of iteration 2, only one code within them was used.
+It is worth mentioning that, due to the limitations of the software used, some of the perfect matches were labeled N/A. The reason is that Atlas.ti considers that the results present insufficient variability for computing $\cualpha$.
+For instance, domain P04 in iteration 1 was only chosen once by the two judges.
+In the same vein, for domains P02, P06 and P07 of iteration 2, only one code was used in each.
 These claims can be checked in Figure \ref{fig:cuProblems}.
-For these reasons, the software displays that the results are not available, despite that, strictly speaking, the $\cualpha$ coefficient is $1.0$, as stated in Table \ref{tab:table-cualpha}.
+For these reasons, the software displays that the results are not available, even though, strictly speaking, the $\cualpha$ coefficient is $1.0$, as stated in Table \ref{tab:table-cualpha}.